simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-if-you-suspect-your-computer-phone-or-email-is-compromised/index.en.md

 Once you have verified that your important files are secure, you should wipe your device with a clean install of the operating system.
 This will remove any malware or other compromises on your device and give you a fresh start with a secure device.
 If a clean install isn't possible, a reset or factory reset will do for most situations.

 - Remember that **wiping your device will erase all data on the device**, so it's important to backup any important files before wiping your device
-- Make sure to **backup your files to a secure location**, such as an external hard drive or a cloud storage service, to ensure they are not lost during the wiping process
+- Make sure to **backup your files to a secure location**, such as an external hard drive or a cloud storage service, to ensure they aren't lost during the wiping process
 - Once you have wiped your device, **take steps to secure it and prevent future compromises**, such as keeping your software and security tools up to date and avoiding suspicious downloads and websites.

 Remember, wiping your device will erase all data on the device, so it's important to backup any important files before wiping your device.